reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

 date: 2021-04-25 06:00:00 +1000
 modified: 2021-04-25 06:00:00 +1000
 author: pratikdas
-excerpt: "AWS Relational Database Service (RDS) is a managed database service in AWS Cloud.
-Spring Cloud AWS provides convenient configurable components to integrate applications with the RDS service.
-In this article, we will look at using Spring Cloud AWS for working with AWS RDS with the help of some code examples"
+excerpt: "AWS DynamoDB is a fully managed NoSQL database service in AWS Cloud.
+In this article, we will look at accessing DynamoDB from our Java applications with Spring Data and enhanced high-level client with the help of some code examples"
 image:
   auto: 0074-stack
 ---

-Amazon DynamoDB is a NoSQL database service available in AWS Cloud.
-It is fully managed and provides fast and predictable performance for storing and retrieving any amount of data, and serve any level of request traffic.
-Amazon DynamoDB automatically spreads the data and traffic for the table over a sufficient number of servers to handle the request capacity specified by the customer and the amount of data stored, while maintaining consistent and fast performance.
+AWS DynamoDB is a NoSQL database service available in AWS Cloud.
+It is a fully managed service and provides fast and predictable performance for storing and retrieving any amount of data.
+Being fully managed, all the database administration tasks like patching, hardware provisioning, capacity scaling and replication are done by the DynamoDB service.

+DynamoDB provides many benefits starting from a flexible pricing model, stateless connection and a consistent response time irrespective of the database size.
+Due to this DynamoDB is widely used with serverless compute services like AWS lambda and in microservices architectures.

-In this article, we will look at using the DynamoDB database in Spring Boot applications along with code examples.
+In this article, we will look at using the DynamoDB database in microservice application built with Spring Boot along with code examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springdynamodb" %}

 ## AWS DynamoDB Concepts
-[Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a fully managed service key-value and document database.
-Being a managed service, AWS takes care of  operating and scaling database so we don’t have to worry about hardware provisioning, setup and configuration, throughput capacity planning, replication, software patching, or cluster scaling.
-We will introduce the concepts which are required to know for building applications.
+[Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a key-value and document database.
+A key-value database is a type of nonrelational database that stores data as a collection of key-value pairs.
+Both the keys and the values can be simple or complex objects.
+It is also referred as a document database in some texts since we can store JSON documents.
+But AWS recently released DocumentDB service which is more purpose built for storing and quering data as JSON-like documents.

+There is plenty to know about DynamoDB for building a good understanding for which we should refer to the official documentation.
+We will only skim through the important concepts in this section which is essential for designing our applications.

 ### Tables, Items and Attributes
-Like all databases,we start with a table to represent our entities like a person, customer, product.
-A table contains items similar to the rows in a RDBMS.
+Like all databases, a table is the fundamental component of DynamoDB where we store our data.
+DynamoDB tables are schemaless. other than the primary key, you do not need to define any extra attributes or data types when we create a table..

+A table contains one or more items.
+An item is composed of attributes, which are different elements of data for a particular item.
+For example, an item in a Customer table might have a Name attribute, an email attribute, a phone attribute, and more.
+They are similar to columns in a relational database.
+We also specify the type of the attribute that can be simple types like strings and numbers or composite types like lists, maps, or sets.

+We do not require most of the attributes for every item.
+This allows for a more flexible data model than a relational databases.
+We can store completely different kinds of objects (items in the table) in a single DynamoDB table, such as a Customer object with Name, email, and phone attributes, and an Address object with street, city, and zip attributes.
+This is an established design pattern called a single table design for storing multiple different entity types in a single table.

+We have one exception to the flexible model of DynamoDB items -- each item must have the attribute(s) for the defined primary key of the table to uniquely identify an item.

 ### Uniquely Identifying Items in a Table with Primary Key
-We specify a primary key to uniquely identify an item in the table.
-Primary Keys are of two types:
+The primary key is used to uniquely identify each item in an Amazon DynamoDB table.
+A primary key is of two types:

 1. **Simple Primary Key**: This is composed of one attribute called the Partition Key.
 2. **Composite Primary Key**: This is composed of two attributes Partition and Sort Keys.

+DynamoDB uses the value of the partition key as input to an internal hash function.
+The output of the hash function determines the partition in which the item will be stored.
+A partition is a unit of storage for a table where the data is stored by DynamoDB.
+It is replicated across multiple Availability Zones within an AWS Region.
+If our table has a simple primary key (partition key only), DynamoDB stores and retrieves each item based on its partition key value.

+When we write an item to the table, DynamoDB uses the value of the partition key as input to an internal hash function.
+The output of the hash function determines the partition in which the item will be stored.

+When we read an item from the table, we must specify the partition key value for the item.
+DynamoDB uses this value as input to its hash function, to locate the partition in which the item can be found.

+We should design our application for uniform activity across all partitions by determining the access patterns that our application requires, and estimate the total read capacity units (RCU) and write capacity units (WCU) that each table and secondary index requires.

 ### Querying with Secondary Indexes
 We can use a secondary index to query the data in the table using an alternate key, in addition to queries against the primary key.
 Secondary Indexes are of two types:

-- **Global secondary index** : An index with a partition key and sort key that are different from the partition key and sort key of the table.
+- **Global Secondary Index (GSI)**: An index with a partition key and sort key that are different from the partition key and sort key of the table.
-- **Local secondary index** :An index that has the same partition key as the table, but a different sort key.
+- **Local Secondary Index (LSI)**: An index that has the same partition key as the table, but a different sort key.

-### Data Distribution in Partitions
-A partition is a unit of storage for a table where the data is stored by DynamoDB.
-It is backed by solid state drives (SSDs) and replicated across multiple Availability Zones within an AWS Region.
-If our table has a simple primary key (partition key only), DynamoDB stores and retrieves each item based on its partition key value.

-To write an item to the table, DynamoDB uses the value of the partition key as input to an internal hash function.
-The output value from the hash function determines the partition in which the item will be stored.

-To read an item from the table, we must specify the partition key value for the item.
-DynamoDB uses this value as input to its hash function, yielding the partition in which the item can be found.

-### Designing Partition Key for Efficiency
-The primary key that uniquely identifies each item in an Amazon DynamoDB table can be simple (a partition key only) or composite (a partition key combined with a sort key).

-We should design your application for uniform activity across all logical partition keys in the table and its secondary indexes.
-We can determine the access patterns that our application requires, and estimate the total read capacity units (RCU) and write capacity units (WCU) that each table and secondary index requires.

 ## Setting up DynamoDB
 We can run a local instance of DynamoDB for development and testing.
-We can remove the local endpoint in the code, and then it will points to the DynamoDB web service, When we are ready to deploy our application in production.
+When we are ready to deploy our application in production, we can remove the local endpoint in the code, to make it point to the DynamoDB web service.
 DynamoDB Local is available as a download (requires JRE), as an Apache Maven dependency, or as a Docker image.

 ## Writing Applications with DynamoDB
-We can interact with AWS DynamoDB with the AWS SDK.
-Spring applications
+DynamoDB is a web service, and interactions with it are stateless.
+We interact with DynamoDB by REST API calls over HTTP(S).
+Unlike connection protocols like JDBC, applications do not need to maintain persistent network connections.
+We send the name of the operation  that we want to perform in the API request.
+The main operations are grouped into control plane and data plane.

+We usually donot work with APIs directly.
+AWS provides SDK in different programming languages which we integrate in our applications for performing database operations.

+We will describe two ways for accessing DynamoDB from Spring applications:
+- Spring Data
+- Enhanced Client

+Let us see some examples in the following sections.
 ## Accessing DynamoDB with Spring Data
 The primary goal of the Spring® Data project is to make it easier to build Spring-powered applications that use data access technologies.